 than six months.
 To see the world is part of life, understanding it is

 another and finally to make something in it [life] is most important.

 On the other hand I have lived abroad for most of my adult life so maybe I do travel full-time depending on your definition!

-75 percent of them at least once and about half or more than
+80 percent of them at least once and about a half more than

 one instance.
 I'd be a charlatan